 One of the grad schools I am interested in offers an online program.
 However, even if I complete the program, I’m not willing to move for a job.
 Of course, there are always ways to teach online, but that leads me to my second point.

-2. The Decision Would Take Us Further From FI
+2. The Decision Would Take Us Further From Financial Freedom

 One of the more interesting concepts I have come across in the past few years is opportunity cost.
-If I put the same amount of money it would take me to complete a Ph.D. into investment accounts (and I use the time on side-hustles instead), I will actually be farther ahead staying at my current teaching job while saving a third of our income for ten years.
+If I put the same amount of money it would take me to complete a Ph.D. into investment accounts or rental properties (and I use the time on side-hustles instead), I will actually be farther ahead staying at my current teaching job.
+Who would've thought?!
+This was surprising to learn.

 3. Wasted Credits and Failed Planning